erlang/otp/system/doc/reference_manual/expressions.md

 > #### Change {: .info }
 >
-> Before OTP R14A (ERTS version 5.8), an implicitly qualified function call to a
+> Before Erlang/OTP R14A (ERTS version 5.8), an implicitly qualified function call to a
 > function having the same name as an auto-imported BIF always resulted in the
 > BIF being called.
 In newer versions of the compiler, the local function is
 > called instead.
 This is to avoid that future additions to the set of
 > auto-imported BIFs do not silently change the behavior of old code.

-However, to avoid that old (pre R14) code changed its behavior when compiled with OTP version R14A or later, the following restriction applies: If you override the name of a BIF that was auto-imported in OTP versions prior to R14A (ERTS version 5.8) and have an implicitly qualified call to that function in your code, you either need to explicitly remove the auto-import using a compiler
+However, to avoid that old (pre R14) code changed its behavior when compiled with Erlang/OTP version R14A or later, the following restriction applies: If you override the name of a BIF that was auto-imported in OTP versions prior to R14A (ERTS version 5.8) and have an implicitly qualified call to that function in your code, you either need to explicitly remove the auto-import using a compiler